eduardhogea/DSI_project/README.md

 - **Utilizing BentoML's Serialization Tools**
 BentoML offers a variety of serialization tools such as bentoml.io.JSON and bentoml.io.NumpyNdarray.
 These tools make it easy to define the expected input and output formats for the model.
-- **Input and Output Configuration** n the service.py file, we configure our model to receive inputs in the specified formats.
+- **Input and Output Configuration**
+In the service.py file, we configure our model to receive inputs in the specified formats.
 For instance, a client can send a JSON object, which BentoML will deserialize into a Python object for the model to process.
 Similarly, the model's output is serialized back into the chosen format (JSON or Numpy array) before being sent back to the client.

 ### Benefits of our approach
 - **Flexibility and Compatibility**:  By supporting multiple data formats, our service can easily integrate with various client applications, making it more versatile.